DaymudeLab/assembly-theory-JOSS/paper.md

 Despite AT's promising applications, computing MA efficiently remains a challenge.
 In general, exact MA calculation is an NP-hard problem [@Kempes2024-assemblytheory]; i.e., the necessary computing resources are likely to grow exponentially with a molecule's number of bonds.
-Previous software to compute MA have been closed-source, platform-dependent, or written in languages rarely used by the broader scientific community.
+Previous software to compute MA have been approximate, closed-source, platform-dependent, or written in languages rarely used by the broader scientific community.
 For example, the original software to compute a split-branch approximation of MA (an upper bound on the exact value) was written in C++ and depended on the MSVC compiler, making it difficult to deploy to non-Windows machines [@Marshall2021-identifyingmolecules].
+Machine learning methods only provide approximate MA values [@Gebhard2022-inferringmolecular].
-The more recent `AssemblyGo` implementation computes MA exactly, but is written in Go, yielding worse performance than alternatives and posing an accessibility barrier for most scientific practitioners who are unfamiliar with the language [@Jirasek2024-investigatingquantifying].
+The more recent `AssemblyGo` implementation computes MA exactly but is written in Go, yielding worse performance and posing an accessibility barrier for most scientists who are unfamiliar with the language [@Jirasek2024-investigatingquantifying].
 Finally, the latest `AssemblyCPP` implementation is again written in C++ but is closed-source, prohibiting its use and verification by the community [@Seet2024-rapidcomputation].

 With `ORCA`, we provide a high-performance, cross-platform Rust package for fast MA calculation while also providing Python bindings for key functionality, offering the best efficiency without sacrificing accessibility.